What’s the difference between must and have to?

 We use must and have to talk about obligation.
-Have to is generally more common than must.
+Have to is generally much more common than must.
 The meaning of must and have to is similar in positive sentences.
-However, the negaitive forms mustn’t and don’t have to have very different uses.
+However, the negative forms mustn’t and don’t have to have very different uses.
+Master the difference with Lingolia then put your knowledge to the test in the free exercises.

 I know that I must study more if I want to the pass the exam next week.